naffnuff/CppGuidelines/CppGuidelines.md

 Only use smart pointers where there is an actual ownership.
 Arguments should usually be passed by reference (or pointer if `nullptr` is an acceptable value).
 * *Reason:* Smart pointers can be a result of sloppy design, especially shared pointers.
 If you're using C++ like Java, then you probably made a big mistake picking C++ in the first place.
 They come at a cost, so use them when necessary.

-Use `std::shared_ptr` when shared ownership of an object is necessary.
+Prefer `std::unique_ptr`.
+Use `std::shared_ptr` only when shared ownership of an object is necessary.
 If it makes more sense with single ownership of an object (as is ofte the case), use `std::unique_ptr`, and transfer that ownership with `std::move()`.
 * *Reason:* Shared pointers add complexity and overhead, and are often unnecessary. `std::unique_ptr` also expresses a guarantee that there is a single ownership of an object, thereby making a the code a lot easier to reason about.

 ## Exceptions